Skip to main content

 3. Check Cursor’s MCP logs for error messages.

-Ensure your Jira credentials are set in your shell environment:
+Ensure your Jira credentials are set in the MCP configuration’s env field: